-Two closed link structures are formed when the finger loads the equipment.
-In the first test model of this equipment, two closed link structures strike each other [22], which limits the motion of the link.
+Two closed loop structures are formed when the finger loads the equipment.
+In the first test model of this equipment, two closed loop structures strike each other, which limits the motion of the link, as shown in Figure 3 [20].
 The equipment described in this paper is designed to solve this problem.